This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 If you’re deficient, it might lead to a sluggish thyroid, which can sometimes cause weight gain.

-One study even found that selenium helps protect against obesity — and that higher intake led to significant increases in lean body and muscle mass, along with significant decreases in “hunger hormones” after three months of use among overweight adults.
+One study even found that selenium helps protect against obesity, and higher intake led to significant increases in lean body and muscle mass, along with significant decreases in “hunger hormones” after three months of use among overweight adults.

 Observational studies have demonstrated that patients with chronic asthma may have lower amounts of selenium in their diets and therefore may be prone to deficiency.
-According to studies, when people with asthma take selenium supplements, they experience less asthma-related symptoms than those who take placebos.
+According to research, when people with asthma take selenium supplements, they experience fewer asthma-related symptoms than those who take placebos.

 Experts think that supplementation may be a useful add-on treatment to medication for patients with chronic asthma.
 However, more research is needed before this becomes a regular practice, as researchers have yet to determine the mineral’s full effect on lung function.